How an Election is Run

 e.
 Tabulator Tenders.
 The Tabulator Tender is in charge of the voting tabulator and for assisting voters who ask for assistance, while preserving the voters’ right to ballot secrecy.
 The Tabulator Tender is position at least three to four feet from the Tabulator.

 f.
-Demonstrators and Challengers.
-Demonstrators are available to educate voters on the correct manner in which to cast their ballots and are available to answer questions from voters about the process and to show voters a sample educational video.
+Demonstrators.
+Demonstrators are available to educate voters on the correct manner in which to cast their ballots and are available to answer questions from voters about the process.
 The also assist the Moderator in crowd control.
 They are usually appointed for elections where a high turn-out is expected.

 Voting Hours: 6:00 a.m. to 8:00 p.m., pursuant to state law.
 Anyone in line at 8:00 p.m. will be able to vote.
 Local voting officials have no authority to extend the hours of voting.
 Anyone who says the voting hours have been changed is almost certainly wrong or lying.

 75 Foot Sign